kontent-ai/gatsby-packages/packages/gatsby-kontent-components/README.md

 The general resolution method `resolveDomNode` is called for every DOM node, except for ones that are resolved specifically (described above).
 In the example above, all table elements will be wrapped with the `div` element.
 You could also return just a JSX if you want to replace the `domNode` completely.

-If you want to resolve elements via `resolveDomNode`, you get following parameters:
+If you want to resolve elements via `resolveDomNode`, you get the following parameters:

 - `domNode` - DOM node from [`html-react-parser`](https://www.npmjs.com/package/html-react-parser)
 - `domToReact` - method from [`html-react-parser`](https://www.npmjs.com/package/html-react-parser) to be able to extend the actual `domNode` as on the example